IgniparousTempest/IgniparousTempest.github.io/_posts/2018-04-30-Whatsapp-Message-Analysis.md

 ## How to Use This Tool

-Open up WhatsApp, press the breadcrumbs button in the action bar, select more, then email conversation.
+Open up WhatsApp, press the breadcrumbs button in the action bar, select "More", "Email chat", and then "Without Media".
 Email the chat log to yourself, then download the *.txt file and open it with this tool.

 <script type="text/javascript" src="{{ site.baseurl }}/assets/js/whatsapp-processor.js"></script>